fluidpotata/BRACU_CSE220/Practice Problems/Circular Array/Question 2/readme.md

 6 is the first element to the circular-right of 5 that is greater than 5.

 <h2><b>Solution:</b></h2>
-  1. Needs 2 loop, one to travel through the given array, one to compare the value to the right ones.
+  1. Needs 2 loop, one to travel through the given array, one to compare the value to the right ones. <br>
   2. Need to break the 2nd loop if a suitable int is found